-The 1,005 people who have died in the U.S. after police fired a Taser, mapped
+A map of the 1,005 people who have died in the U.S. after police fired a Taser

 Studies say Tasers can save lives when used correctly, and Axon, the company behind them, says they are the “safest force option” for police.
-But an extensive new investigation by Reuters found 153 deaths related to the use of the electrical weapons, mostly since the early 2000s—far more than the 24 deaths offered by the manufacturer.
+But an extensive new investigation by Reuters found 1,005 deaths following police use of the weapon, and 153 deaths directly related to their use, mostly since the early 2000s, which is far more than the 24 deaths offered by Axon.

-Using court records, police reports, news stories, and reports by other organizations between 1983 and 2017, Reuters also illustrated how post-Taser fatalities are distributed over the U.S. in an interactive map—you can click on each circle to see more about each deadly incident:
+Using court records, police reports, news stories, and reports by other organizations between 1983 and 2017, Reuters also illustrated how post-Taser fatalities are distributed across the U.S. in an interactive map (see a larger version here):

-The probability of dying from a Taser in a police encounter may be impossible to calculate, researchers say, given a lack of official data surrounding their use, the fact that deaths often have more than one cause, and other complexities.
-According to Reuters,

 - Nine in 10 of those who died were unarmed and one in four suffered from mental illness or neurological disorders.